 Rotorua.
-Supposedly one of biggest tourist traps on New Zealand’s North Island (wait, what?!).
+Supposedly one of the biggest tourist traps on New Zealand’s North Island (wait, what?!).
 Google this place and you’ll find a plethora of compliments about it, despite that smell.
 But we’ll get to that later.

 I’m willing to bet that when you think ‘New Zealand’, Rotorua is hardly the first place that springs to mind.
 Though perhaps it should be!
-Whilst it may be small, the City has an abundance of things to do – you’ll be spoilt for choice.
+Whilst it may be small, the city has an abundance of things to do – you’ll be spoilt for choice.
 So, let’s get to the good stuff, shall we?

 If you do make the stop in Rotorua you will no doubt be wondering: Seriously, what is that smell?

-Well my friends, that smell is exactly what the City is famous for.
+Well, my friends, that smell is exactly what the city is famous for.
 Its range of geothermal fields.
 Though each one is unique, they all come equipped with the same eggy odour.
 This whiff is due to the regular eruption of geysers, which in turn emit steam and sulphur and create an unappealing rotten egg type odour.
 Pee-yew.

-The city is also home to various thermal pools and explosive mud baths, if you’re into that sort of thing!
+The city is also home to various thermal pools and explosive mud baths… if you’re into that sort of thing!
 Sadly, we were only there for one night and weren’t able to experience these attractions first hand.
-If you are interested in finding out more, I would suggest you click here.
+If you are interested in finding out more, I suggest you click here.